rcriz22/DevPortfolio_UserDashboard/README.md

 - Usernames can’t have weird or invalid characters.
 - Passwords must be a certain length and meet basic complexity.
 I handled this using our own middleware (validateProfileUpdate) and express-validator.

+**Output Encoding**
+To prevent attacks like XSS, we made sure special characters like quotes ('), <, and > are safely encoded when showing user inputs on the page.

+**Encryption**
+Protected sensitive data by:
+- Hashing passwords with bcrypt before saving them in the database.
+- Encrypting user bios using a custom encryption service.
+- Using crypto.randomBytes() to make secure, random tokens for email verification and password resets.

+**Dependency Management**
+I used npm to manage all third-party libraries.
+Some important ones include:
+express – server framework
+mongoose – MongoDB ODM
+bcrypt – password hashing
+jsonwebtoken – JWT authentication dotenv – managing environment variables crypto – generating secure tokens

+## LESSON LEARNED
+- Role-based state – At first, updating a user’s role didn’t update the UI immediately, so the Admin Panel was always showing.
+I fixed this by passing a callback (onUserUpdate) from App.jsx to Profile.jsx to keep the user state synced.

+- Email verification flow – Keeping the verified status consistent after profile updates was tricky.
+I solved it by separating pendingEmail from the main email and only updating the verified flag after the user confirmed the change.

+- Handling special characters / XSS – I learned that even small things like quotes in a bio could break the page or be a security risk, so encoding outputs properly was super important.

+- Debugging API and frontend – Figuring out why some fetch requests failed (400/500 errors) taught us to manage errors carefully and make sure the frontend updates properly.

+- Testing security – We tried entering SQL injection strings and XSS code to make sure our validations and encodings actually worked.